 • Salivary Gland Cancer

-The symptoms that may indicate such cancers are painless and/or increasing swelling under the chin or around the jawbone, numbness in the face, inability to move muscles in the face and pain in the face, chin, or neck.
+The symptoms that may indicate such cancers are painless and/or increased swelling under the chin or around the jawbone, numbness of the face, inability to move the face muscles and facial pain, chin or neck pain as well.

 • Thyroid Cancer

 Cancer of the thyroid is a disease in which cancerous (malignant) cells develop in the tissues of the thyroid gland.
 The thyroid gland makes important hormones that help the body function normally.Post a Query

 - Physical Examination may include visual inspection of the oral and nasal cavities, neck, throat, and tongue using a small mirror and/or lights.
 The doctor may also feel for lumps on the neck, lips, gums, and cheeks.